mikael-ros/slumper/README.md

 To submit a book to be considered as a default:
 1. Check the banned books list, to see if it's banned
-2. If not banned, submit an issue with the tag ``book`` and title as the book title.
+2. If not, submit an issue with the tag ``book suggestion`` and title as the book title.
 The description should atleast contain the ISBN.
-Do NOT include an exported book.
+Do NOT include an exported book that you have made, as it might infringe copyright.

 I will, given time, then contact the copyright holder myself and seek permission, and will respond wheter or not it got approved or not.
-If approved, I will ask you to provide the generated book.
+If approved, I will then ask you to provide the generated book.
 If the copyright holders decline, it will go in the banned books list.

 ### 🔊 Changing the volume
 You can change the volume of the sounds (on PC) by pressing the knob in the lower right corner.
 Then slide your mouse up and down to adjust.
 You can also adjust the volume with your keyboard, by using the following keybinds: